-It also appears the nanosuit has received a few timely upgrades allowing you to hack enemy turrets and now pickup gigantic alien weapons to unleash unnecessary destruction, as my unsuspecting enemies found out once I’d managed to fix the mouse sensitivity.
-There’s also a full suite of new weapons available thanks to Cell Corporation including a close-quarters machine gun I was told shot 50 bullets a second – no expense is spared in making the player feel like predator.
+It also appears the Nanosuit has received a few timely upgrades allowing you to hack enemy turrets and now pick up gigantic alien weapons to unleash unnecessary destruction, as my unsuspecting enemies found out once I’d managed to fix the mouse sensitivity.
+There’s also a full suite of new weapons available thanks to Cell Corporation including a close-quarters machine gun I was told shot 50 bullets a second – no expense is spared in making the player feel like a predator.

 There are out-and-out brand new features but the new hybrid environment offers the best of both worlds from the previous two games, combining the lush and exotic environments of the jungle and the structured, tight-cornered streets and verticality of the city, and with Crytek’s graphical prowess that’s an interesting prospect.

 The extent of the sandbox approach, however, is a little hard to gauge in just one level, though I certainly wasn’t funnelled down any corridors and I felt as though a little more exploration (had I had the time) could have rewarded with me with new routes through the environment and different ways to avoid guard detection.